 Our garage tends to still attract these rodents.
 Rodents = rats/mice in my mind people.
 Rodents on your roof, in your walls, the smell, the crap they leave – it’s all disgusting.
 Here is his latest rodent catching “technique” that we’ve used to rid our home of rats and mice.

 Yes, this is like the redneck version of the board game, Mouse Trap.
-That’s right, redneck bucket trap.
-This is going to sound corny, and people thing I am totally kidding when I tell them about this – but guys – THIS TOTALLY WORKS for ridding your house or rats.
+That’s right, this is a redneck bucket trap.
+I know this sounds corny, and people think I am totally kidding when I tell them about this – but guys, THIS TOTALLY WORKS for ridding your house or rats.